What Is Cyprus Famous For? Find Out With These 21 Travel Facts!

 Halloumi's chewy and springy texture, salty taste and high melting point have made it extremely versatile as it can be had raw, or in salads, fried or grilled and it is now a prime ingredient in many top-class restaurants world over.

-For those interested, Halloumi tours are available where one can see as well as partake in the entire process of making this special cheese locally.
+NOTE: Halloumi tours are available where one can see as well as partake in the entire process of making this special cheese locally.

 Cape Greco National Park